nim65s/matrix-webhook/README.md

 - `MATRIX_URL`: the url of the matrix homeserver
 - `MATRIX_ID`: the user id of the bot on this server
 - `MATRIX_PW`: the password for this user
-- `ROOM_ID`: the room on which send the notifications

 ## Dev